 Students are also trained to understand how technology and law are interconnected in the modern financial world and the effect they have on each other.
 The ‘technology and law’ module focuses on the emerging trends in intellectual property rights; the start-up technology ecosystem; and the important provisions of intellectual property law, among other things

 Another module, on understanding companies, will offer students a closer look at firms, their classification and how they are set up.
 Students will also be exposed to such concepts as the nature of a limited liability company and its historical evolution into the dominant form of business organisation.
 Besides explaining governance issues, the course will deal with the major components of the Indian corporate sector, ownership structures and the sources of funds.

 During the term, students are introduced to the major beats in the world of financial journalism.
 Top journalists from across the country train them how to cover various beats like Startups, Banking, Aviation, Technology and Retail.

 Trainers from Bloomberg will instruct students on how to cover company earnings, and mergers and acquisitions besides mining company statements for information.
 Students learn interviewing techniques and how to beat the competition by spotting news first—an important factor in business journalism.
 Mock press conferences and interviews give students a taste of corporate reporting, while allowing them to learn from mistakes.

 Students continue to attend classes in “integrated journalism” and “reporting, writing and editing” during this term.
-Journalists from Mint train students on data visualisation as well as writing long-form stories.
+Journalists from leading business dailies train students on writing long-form stories.

 In the third term, students will continue to attend classes on integrated journalism, and reporting, writing and editing.
-Students continue with their Bloomberg classes as well as training from Mint journalists.
-They also continue to take elective courses.
+Students continue with their Bloomberg classes as well as training from journalists from leading financial dailies.